 A solid understanding of your priorities will help you stay laser-focused as you start viewing homes and (hopefully) not get distracted by the small stuff.
 From there, maintaining a clear budget and digging into the details of the property should give you a clear indication of whether a house meets your needs at the right price point.
 Lean on your real estate agent for support during your search, and be patient.
 Some people find their dream home immediately, while others need to see dozens of properties before they land on the right fit.

 However long it takes, having an agent helps when you do find the home you want: from putting in the offer and negotiating with the seller to sorting out your final closing details, agents are there to guide you through the process.
-Once you’re pre-approved, Better Real Estate can instantly match you with one of our trusted real estate agents.
-By working with a Better Real Estate agent you can save up to 1% of the purchase price of your new home if you choose finance with Better Mortgage.*
+And by working with a Better Real Estate agent you can save up to 1% of the purchase price of your new home if you choose finance with Better Mortgage.*